Content hosted on-premises (and subject to occasional downtimes)

 - zero fanboyism

 - use industry standards

-I have regarded myself an agile engineer throughout my career and do not have any actual personal experience in heavyweight processes.
+I have regarded myself an agile engineer throughout my career.
 Given that my first paid software development activity occurred in 1999, I suppose I can consider myself lucky.

 What I am observing though is not that agile software development is everywhere.
 What I am observing is that all the businesses I come to seem to be in the process of embracing it.
 That is kind of weird, given I am talking about a span of twenty years.
 It's fine too.
-These processes are meant to be continuously thought about and be improved with the ongoing willingness to never settle, to never leave any stone unturned.
+Agile is not for settling.
+It's for never leaving any stone unturned.

 But agile development does not mean that:

 - unit tests and coverage reports are all there is needed to control code quality (people are sometimes barking up the wrong tree here);

 - every API can be regarded as self-documenting.